 Leads may have chains, but chains may only go under chin and not over the nose or in the mouth.

-Razoring of heads will be heavily penalized.
+Razoring of heads is prohibited and cause for disqualification.
 Clipping is permitted.

 Banding or braiding of manes is prohibited.